 (g) Of the seasonal problems, the brick kiln technologies can be refurbished, with minimal infrastructure changes, from the current fixed chimney bull trench kilns to fixed chimney zigzag kilns, with better heat transfer rates.
 This requires an intervention from the city and central authorities to mandate a technology change and likely support to the kiln operators to aide the transition.

 What next steps are needed to help policy-makers make the best-informed decisions?

 Most importantly two things:

-(a) Dramatically improve the monitoring capability in the city and in the satellite cities (Gurgaon, Noida, greater Noida, Ghaziabad, Faridabad), so that we know exactly how much is the pollution, where is the pollution, and where it could be coming from; and disseminate the monitoring data in real time, as both absolute numbers and as health alerts for every body to see and take precautions, if necessary.
-This could go hand in hand with practice of emergency measures, in case of serious health alert situations.
+(a) Dramatically improve the monitoring capability in the city and in the satellite cities (Gurgaon, Noida, Greater Noida, Ghaziabad, Faridabad), so that we know exactly how much is the pollution, where is the pollution, and where it could be coming from; and disseminate the monitoring data in real time, as both absolute numbers and as health alerts for everybody to see and take precautions, if necessary.
+This could go hand in hand with the practice of emergency measures, in case of serious health alert situations.

 (b) We all are in agreement that the pollution crisis is real and present, and needs immediate attention.
 So, make the pollution control plan at the sectoral level, by understanding the role of each contributing sector to the problem.